 - Must be able to stand for at least 2 hours consecutively.

-- Must be able to sit at a computer workstation for long periods of time.
+- Must be able to sit at a computer workstation for long periods.

 - Comprehensive Health Benefits + Employer Contributions